-- 6.1 Batting side is the side currently batting, whether or not play is in progress. - 6.2 Member of the batting side is one of the players nominated by the captain of the batting side, or any authorised replacement for such nominated player. - 6.3 The Striker is the batter who receives the ball delivered by the bowler. - 6.4 The non-striker is the batter who ground is at the bowler's end when the ball is delivered. - 6.5 A batter's ground at each end of the pitch, the whole area of the field of play behind the popping crease is the ground at that end for a batter. - 6.6 Original end is the end where a batter was when the ball came into play for that delivery. - 6.7 Wicket he has left is the wicket at the end where a batter was at the start of the run in progress. - 6.8 A batting position is the position and posture adopted by the striker to receive a ball delivered by the bowler - 6.9 For the purposes of these Playing Conditions, waist height is defined as the point at which the top of the batter's trousers would conventionally be when he is standing upright at the popping crease.
+- 6.1 Batting side is the side currently batting, whether or not play is in progress. - 6.2 Member of the batting side is one of the players nominated by the captain of the batting side, or any authorised replacement for such nominated player.

+- 6.3 A Batter's ground at each end of the pitch, the whole area of the field of play behind the popping crease is the ground at that end for a batter. - 6.4 Original end is the end where a batter was when the ball came into play for that delivery. - 6.5 Wicket he has left is the wicket at the end where a batter was at the start of the run in progress. - 6.6 Guard position is the position and posture adopted by the striker to receive a ball delivered by the bowler - 6.7 For the purposes of these Playing Conditions, waist height is defined as the point at which the top of the batter's trousers would conventionally be when he is standing upright at the popping crease.